-Q. 473d asks whether the respondent received formal counseling on breastfeeding.
+- Q. 473d asks whether the respondent received formal counseling on breastfeeding.
 Counseling on breastfeeding during postnatal care increases the likelihood of breastfeeding.
-Children who are not breastfeeding are at a higher risk of illnesses such as diarrhea and even death.

-Q. 473e asks whether a healthcare provider observed the respondent breastfeeding.
+Children who are not breastfeeding are at a higher risk of illnesses such as diarrhea and even death. - Q. 473e asks whether a healthcare provider observed the respondent breastfeeding to see if she is breastfeeding correctly.
 Observation of breastfeeding by a health provider, which is essential to check positioning and latch of the infant, is proven to be an important part of lactation counseling and support.